 You'll have to pay if you're responsible for a car, van or lorry using the zone.

-There are some exemptions and discounts for example, disabled people who have a blue badge and motorcycles.
+There are some exemptions and discounts, for example motorcycles and disabled people who have a blue badge.

 Some of those eligible for discounts and exemptions must pre-register even though they pay nothing.